 If you would like to press the seam before sewing, make sure to alternate the direction of each row.
 For example, first row to the right, second row to the left, third row to the right...
 And continue the process with the rows that follow.

 If you would like to press the seam after piecing all the rows together, make sure to alternate the direction of each row as you go.

 1st Row and 2nd Row are pieced.
 Continue the process with the rest.

 Finished the top!

-Chain piecing is a great technic and very useful!
-I hope you enjoy this tutorials!
+Chain piecing is a great technique and very useful.
+I hope you enjoy this tutorial.